11 Purchases Retirees Almost Always Regret

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Your daydreams about retirement may be getting closer to reality.
-Maybe you’re planning to travel, spend more time on your hobbies, or enjoy long visits with grandchildren.
+Maybe you’re planning to retire soon and travel, spend more time on your hobbies, or enjoy long visits with grandchildren.

 But you also have to remember that retirement means you’re on a fixed income now, and big purchases can hurt your long-term investment strategy.

-So before you start spending your retirement funds, see if any of your potential purchases are things you might regret or force you to earn extra money to cover the expense.
+So before you start spending your retirement funds, stop throwing away money and see if any of your potential purchases are things you might regret.

 A second home